 The Hopi spelling is "Homol'ovi."
 There are four separate settlements here, all within a few miles of each other along the floodplain of the Little Colorado River northeast of what is now Winslow, Arizona.
+The floodplain at Homolovi I was about 4 miles wide.
 With a bit of irrigation the location would have been excellent for growing maize, squash and beans, the staple foods of their diet back then.
 The river valley was also lush enough to support a good population of wild game.

-The beginnings of Homolovi II, III and IV date to about 1100 CE, to the migrations out of Sinagua areas to the north, the countryside of Wupatki and Wukoki.
+The beginnings of Homolovi II, III and IV date to the late 1000s CE, to the migrations out of Sinagua areas to the north, the countryside of Wupatki and Wukoki.
 That migration was triggered by the eruption of Sunset Crater.
 A hundred years later some of them returned north.

-Then came an influx of people from the Betatakin and Keet Seel region as those areas were being abandoned in the late 1200s CE.
+Then came an influx of people from the Betatakin and Keet Seel and other parts of the Kayenta region as those areas were being abandoned in the late 1200s CE.
 There was a distinct change in the forms and decorations of pottery at that time.

-By the late 1300s, the pueblos of Homol'ovi were all abandoned, most of the people having relocated to the Hopi mesas or up the Little Colorado River to the land of the Zuni.
+By the late 1300s, the pueblos of Homol'ovi were all abandoned, most of the people having relocated to the Hopi mesas or upstream on the Little Colorado River to the land of the Zuni.